-Brazil ranks as the largest South American nation while Suriname is the smallest.
 South America occupies a total geographical area of 6,886,229.3 square miles, and it is home to 12 independent states.

-The Largest Countries In South America
+The Smallest Countries In South America